 I am a London-based portrait photographer, shooting portraits of musicians, sports stars and all sorts of talented folk in locations across the nation and worldwide.
 It's a great gig.

-My latest project, The Last of The Crooners has been won the Sony World Photography Award for Portraits in the Professional Category.
+My latest project, The Last of The Crooners, was awarded the 2018 Sony World Photography Award for Portraits in the Professional Category.
 It's a portrait of the Palm Tree pub in Bow, E3 and is an absolute peach.
 I love it.
 Come see the pub anytime to get what I mean, where you can also buy a vinyl LP we've made of 11 singers recorded live in the pub.

 In Feb 2018 I exhibited Eldmodur which documents the correlation between the brutal yet darkly beautiful landscape of Iceland, with their athletes' incredible capacity for success in the sport of crossfit.
 I've published a portfolio of images in magazine format and hopefully you got one cos they're gone now.
 It looked great on the walls of G. F Smith Show Space in London and if you search YouTube for Eldmodur and you'll see some films about it what's more.
 Lovely.